 The skipjack Dee of St. Mary’s is docked at the museum’s Lore Oyster House in Solomons, Maryland, where our Chesapeake Bay Field Lab (CBFL) programs are based.
 Developed by Captain Jack Russell and his team, CBFL continues to grow and evolve under the museum’s ownership.
 Our school programs involve both a shoreside and a skipjack experience which lasts approximately 4 hours, including a 30 minute lunch break.
 They are designed to engross the students in an unforgettable field-based experience aboard a piece of floating history.

-School fieldtrips are limited to 28 students per group to allow maximum 'hands-participation' when dredging oysters or hauling crab pots.
+School fieldtrips are limited to 28 students and 2 adults per group to allow maximum 'hands-participation' when dredging oysters or hauling crab pots.
 We offer tours for schools, homeschoolers, scout troops, and private organizations.
 Environmental education and natural history field experiences are conducted on the Patuxent River from April through mid-November.
 We can accommodate up to 56 students split into two groups by running two programs simultaneously.

 Stations aboard the Dee